UST-QuAntiL/qhana-plugin-runner/docs/data-formats/data-model.rst

 The graph must contain all entities and relations that make up the graph (e.g. no relation links to an entity that is not in the graph).
 A graph may only reference entitites by their IDs.

-A graph can have an ID like an entity.
+A graph can have an GRAPH_ID with the same semantic as an entity ID.
-The same rules for the ID apply, however the ID of a graph **should** be globally unique.
+The same rules as for entity IDs apply, however the GRAPH_ID of a graph **should** be globally unique (and not overlap with entity IDs).

 A graph can have an optional ``type`` attribute.
 The allowed values are ``undirected``, ``directed`` (the default), ``acyclic`` (implies ``directed``), ``tree`` and ``list`` (no relations).